Danny Dyer: Selected other work

+In May 2025 Dyer was the castaway for BBC Radio 4's Desert Island Discs.

 Personal life

 Dyer resides in Debden, Essex.
-He began dating Joanne Mas in 1992 but they separated after the birth of their first daughter, future television personality Dani Dyer, in 1996; they began dating other people, but soon started an affair with each other and decided to reconcile.
-They eventually married on 3 September 2016, after she proposed to him in March 2015.
-They also have another daughter and a son.
+He began dating Joanne Mas in 1992 but they separated after the birth of their first daughter, future television personality Dani Dyer, in 1996.
+They began dating other people, but soon started an affair with each other and decided to reconcile.
+Dyer and Mas eventually married on 3 September 2016 at Chewton Glen in New Milton, Hampshire, after she proposed to him on 14 February 2015.
+They also have a second daughter and a son.

 Dyer has been open about his drug use.
 In his autobiography, he stated, "I've always taken drugs and I probably always will, but there's a difference between having the odd crafty bump up the snout as a reward for a job well done and letting it rule your life."
 He has advocated for the legalisation of cocaine because he argues that banning it has not worked.